lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Error Handling and Explicit Rejection {#sec-explicit-rejection}

-ML-KEM, particularly its `Decaps()` defined in Algorithms 18 and 21 of [FIPS.203], is designed to be implicitly rejecting, meaning that a failure within the underlying PKE scheme due to a mangled ciphertext will not cause `ML-KEM.Decaps()` to return an error, but instead any errors encountered during decapsulation are handled by producing a pseudo-randomized shared secret that does not match the intended shared secret. `ML-KEM.Decaps()` can, however return errors for example if the provided ciphertext or decapsulation private key is the wrong size.
+ML-KEM, particularly its `Decaps()` defined in Algorithms 18 and 21 of [FIPS.203], is designed to be implicitly rejecting, meaning that a failure within the underlying PKE scheme due to a mangled ciphertext will not cause `ML-KEM.Decaps()` to return an error, but instead any errors encountered during decapsulation are handled by producing a pseudo-random shared secret. `ML-KEM.Decaps()` can, however return errors for example if the provided ciphertext or decapsulation private key is the wrong size.

 In Composite ML-KEM, not all component algorithms will be implicitly rejecting, for example RSA-OAEP's `Decrypt()` can return an error if the padding is incorrect.
-In general, in the case that one of the component primitives generates an error during Composite ML-KEM KeyGen, Encaps, or Decaps, if a component primitive returns an error, Composite ML-KEM MUST clear all buffers containing key material and forward the error to its caller; I.E. Composite ML-KEM MUST be explicitly rejecting whenever one of its components is.
+In general, in the case that one of the component primitives generates an error during Composite ML-KEM KeyGen, Encaps, or Decaps, Composite ML-KEM MUST clear all buffers containing key material and forward the error to its caller; i.e. Composite ML-KEM MUST be explicitly rejecting whenever one of its components is.
 The same applies to Composite ML-KEM `KeyGen()` and `Encaps()`: Composite KEM MUST forward any errors produced by component algorithms.

 # Serialization {#sec-serialization}

-This section presents routines for serializing and deserializing composite public keys, private keys, and ciphertext values to bytes via simple concatenation of the underlying encodings of the component algorithms.
+This section presents routines for serializing and deserializing composite public keys, private keys, and ciphertext values to bytes.
-The functions defined in this section are considered internal implementation detail and are referenced from within the public API definitions in {{sec-composite-mlkem}}.
+The functions defined in this section are considered internal implementation details and are referenced from within the public API definitions in {{sec-composite-mlkem}}.

 Deserialization is possible because ML-KEM has fixed-length public keys, private keys (seeds), and ciphertext values as shown in the following table.